 Methane is an odorless, colorless greenhouse gas, emitted both in nature and through human activity.
 Methane emissions account for approximately 11 percent of U.S. greenhouse gas emissions from human activities and come from three primary sources: agriculture, energy and waste management.

-Tackling Methane Emissions
+Reducing Methane Emissions

-Launched in 2017, The Environmental Partnership represents more than 70% of total U.S. onshore natural gas and oil production.
-From leak detection and repair programs and innovative solutions to enhance monitoring to collaboration with leading research institutions and a new initiative to reduce flaring – The Environmental Partnership continues to lead the way toward a cleaner future.
+Since its inception, the Partnership has quadrupled in industry participants and now represents more than 70% of total U.S. onshore natural gas and oil production.
+From leak detection and repair programs to collaboration with leading research institutions and an initiative to reduce flaring, The Partnership is leading the way toward a cleaner future.

 Advocating for Policies and Regulation that Achieve Methane Emission Reductions

 API supports cost-effective policies and direct regulation of methane for new and existing sources across the supply chain.
 We are committed to working with EPA to establish regulations that promote innovation and advance the progress made in reducing emissions.
 Technological innovation and effective regulation both have an important role to play in reducing methane emissions.
 These regulations, alongside voluntary programs like The Environmental Partnership, can support methane emissions reductions.